 Reviews [click links to read more]:

 ” … the film easily could have played out as a typical slasher, but it diverts from the stalk-and-slash formula.
-Instead, Inkubus takes a more interesting approach, in which the killer plays mind games with his victims, psychologically toying with them before they meet their demise.
-The digital effects are cheesy as expected, but there are some good practical effects by Rob Fitz to make up for it.”
+Instead, Inkubus takes a more interesting approach, in which the killer plays mind games with his victims, psychologically toying with them before they meet their demise.”
 HNN

 “Is Inkubus a perfect horror film?
 No, but it is certainly entertaining.
 The combination of Englund and Forsythe with the excellently utilized supporting cast make for a complete ensemble.
 Although the story is a bit muddy in parts, it comes together well by the film’s completion and has created a great anti-hero with the demon Inkubus.”
 Dread Central

 “With all of the hocus-pocus and special effects, the key point of the story – the idea that Inkubus has been around since the beginning of time – and is responsible for the downfall of man – is lost.
 Despite the structural downfalls, the films’ effects (be them abused) and overall quality are actually very nice.”
 Bloody Disgusting